yasirbhutta/yasirbhutta.github.io/dev-posts/draft-mcqs.md

 Here are some **Python tuple code output questions** along with their answers and explanations.
 These questions test understanding of tuple operations, slicing, and methods.

 ---
+Great!
+Here's a Python quiz involving nested tuples and a concept of immutability:

+---

+🚀 Think You Know Python?
+Test Your Skills! 🚀

+What does this code output? 🤔💻

+t = (1, 2, (3, 4))
+t[2][0] = 10
+print(t)

+🔮 Pick the right answer:

+🟢 A) (1, 2, (10, 4))
+🔵 B) (1, 2, [10, 4])
+🟠 C) Error: 'tuple' object does not support item assignment 🔴 D) (1, 2, (3, 10))

+💬 Comment your answer below!
+Let’s see who gets it right.

+#learnwithyasir #yasirbhutta

+---

+Want to go deeper with a quiz on tuples containing mutable elements like lists?

 ### **1. Basic Tuple Creation**
 **Question:** What is the output of the following code?